scds/dh-roundtable/index.md

 The roundtable is divided into three clusters: Data, Social Media, and Teaching and Pedagogy.
 Each cluster includes a discussion period.

-Browse the complete event schedule, including paper abstracts.
+Browse the complete event schedule.
 Watch each cluster by clicking the links above.